 Entire Opioid Industry Facing Legal Scrutiny For Manufacturing, Distributing, Dispensing & Prescribing Opioids

 This first chart compares proposed settlements (by opioid manufacturers) to each company’s share of the prescription opioid market between 2006-2012, as reported by the Washington Post.[6]
-Purdue Pharma and the Sackler family have proposed the largest opioid settlement despite accounting for less than 4% of the market.
+Purdue Pharma and the Sackler family proposed the largest opioid settlement despite accounting for less than 4% of the market.
 The second chart shows additional settlements proposed by opioid distributors and pharmacies.

 “Most people think of Purdue Pharma when they think of the opioid epidemic, but they would be wrong to think that Purdue Pharma was the company that really fueled the opioid epidemic.”